Advertiser Disclosure

 5 Things You Can Do Now To Improve Your Credit

 • Review your credit report for mistakes.
-According to the Consumer Financial Protection Bureau, chances are good your credit report includes errors.
-Securing a copy of your credit report and reviewing it for errors is an excellent first step to improving your credit.
+Chances are good that your credit report includes errors.
+Reviewing your credit report for errors is an excellent first step to improving your credit.

 • Set up automatic payments.
 If you have existing credit cards, set up automatic payments to be taken out of your bank account.
-On-time payment history is a factor that makes up your credit score and automated payments ensure you’ll pay your bill on time.
+On-time payment history is the most important factor in your credit score, and automated payments ensure you pay your bill on time.

 Final Thoughts

-While there are limited choices for consumers with bad credit, there is a clear path for improving your credit and qualify for more rewarding credit cards.
+While there are limited credit card choices for consumers with bad credit, secured credit cards can offer a clear pathway to credit improvement and eventually qualifying for more rewarding credit cards.

 The Best Credit Cards for Bad Credit.
 Plus, 5 Things You Can Do NOW To Help Improve Your Credit